ilyasOne/LearnScrum/Scrum-Guide-Summarized.md

 The Product Backlog is an emergent, **ordered (and prioritized) list** of what is needed to improve the product.
 It is the **single source** of work undertaken by the Scrum Team.

 Product Backlog items that can be Done by the Scrum Team within one Sprint **are deemed ready** for selection in a Sprint Planning event.
 They usually acquire this degree of transparency after refining activities.
-Product Backlog refinement is the act of breaking down and further defining Product Backlog items into smaller more precise items.
+Product Backlog **refinement** is the act of breaking down and further defining Product Backlog items into smaller more precise items.
 This is an ongoing activity to add details, such as a description, order, and size.
-Attributes often vary with the domain of work.
-The Developers who will be doing the work are responsible for the sizing.
+Attributes often vary with the domain of work. **The Developers who will be doing the work are responsible for the sizing**.
 The Product Owner may influence the Developers by helping them understand and select trade-offs.

 ## Commitment: Product Goal